 I walked and found the Barcelona mall.
 It’s just like a US one, multi-level but they had a much cooler outdoor food court.
 A novel idea, an actual food courtyard!
 I walked around for a bit and found what seemed to be the Spanish equivalent of the Gap.
 Since this was August they had a lot of summer t-shirts on clearance.
 I also found a sweet hat that made me look a bit French.
 I found a restroom and changed clothes.

-I knew fora sure I wanted to check out Familia cathedral as JP said it had been under construction for over 100 years.
-At my hostel I was able to talk to the two Finns who took the tour.
-They said the tour wasn’t worth it.
+I knew for sure I wanted to check out Familia cathedral as JP said it had been under construction for over 100 years.
+I actually was able to talk to the two Finns who took the tour.
 As for finding the cathedral that is very easy as it’s the tallest thing in the city.
 It looms large on the cityscape.
 I started walking towards the direction of the cathedral.
 As it turned out, this was not such a swell idea as I walked through some of the more shady neighborhoods.
 There is an amazing lack of graffiti in most cities so you can learn what side of town you are in if you see any and I saw a lot.
 It was during the day so I was ok, but at night I’m sure things would be different.